centre for contemporary art revitalizes tashkent’s 19th-century mahallas as artist residencies

-In Tashkent’s historic mahallas — ancient neighborhoods rooted in values of community and togetherness — the Aga Khan Trust for Culture and Studio KO have revitalized two heritage sites as contemporary artist residencies.
-This month, the program led by the Center of Contemporary Arts (CCA) will launch its inaugural cohort, fostering cross-cultural collaboration at both regional and global scales, while speaking to the state’s broader initiative to preserve the Uzbek capital’s historic identity.
+In Tashkent’s historic mahallas — ancient neighborhoods built around values of community and togetherness — the Centre for Contemporary Art (CCA) has revitalized two heritage sites as contemporary artist residencies.
+With restoration efforts and contemporary design interventions by the Aga Khan Trust and Studio KO, the spaces will launch their inaugural cohort this November, led by the CCA.
+Fostering cross-cultural collaboration at both regional and global scales, the program speaks to the state’s broader initiative to preserve the Uzbek capital’s historic identity while developing its creative economy.

 aga khan and studio KO revitalize tashkent’s 19th-century mahallas as artist residencies

-all images courtesy of Center of Contemporary Arts unless stated otherwise
+all images by Andrey Arakelyan, courtesy of Centre of Contemporary Art, unless stated otherwise

 aga khan trust for culture revitalizes 19th century madrasah

-The Aga Khan Trust for Culture’s restoration efforts at the Namuna mahalla were largely focused on uncovering and preserving the building’s original features, from its beams and brick masonry to its timber frames and eaves.
-Chief Executive Officer Ajmal Maiwandi explains that prior to restoration, the iwan-like building at the site’s entrance was in a severe state of decay, with evidence of extensive alterations throughout the 20th century.
+The Aga Khan Trust for Culture’s restoration strategies at the Namuna mahalla residency were largely focused on uncovering and preserving the building’s original features, from its beams and brick masonry to its timber frames and eaves.
+Chief Executive Officer Ajmal Maiwandi explains that prior to their work, the iwan-like building at the site’s entrance was in a severe state of decay, with evidence of extensive alterations throughout the 20th century.
 ‘When we first found it, the building was a carpentry workshop.
-It been subdivided into smaller rooms, and the mihrab was concealed behind layers of brick,’ he shared while guiding us through the space.
+It had been subdivided into smaller rooms, and the mihrab was concealed behind layers of brick,’ he shared while guiding us through the space.

 aga khan and studio KO revitalize tashkent’s 19th-century mahallas as artist residencies

-Center of Contemporary Arts launches inaugural artist residencies in Tashkent
+Centre of Contemporary Art launches inaugural artist residencies in Tashkent

 studio ko introduces contemporary interventions